 He will still be an uncomfortable teammate....

 "Sure.
 It won't be easy to stay ahead of him.
 Just look at Schumacher on the track: very fast, concentrated, constant.
-However, I've got used to it after driving with Senna, Mansell and Alesi.
+However, I got used to it after driving with Senna, Mansell, and Alesi.
 He also has the advantage of being 10 years younger.
-But I can still be as good as here".
+But I can still be as good as him".

-So what does Berger ask of Ferrari in order to stay?
+So, what does Berger ask Ferrari to stay?

 "Equal treatment assured.
-It's not a question of being first or second driver, the important thing is to have the same material.
+It's not a question of being first or second driver, the important thing is to have the same tools.
 It would be illogical for Ferrari to do otherwise.
-In fact as far as I'm concerned it never has".
+In fact, as far as I'm concerned, it never has".

-Gerhard Berger knows that captain's stripes in Formula 1 are earned through results.
+Gerhard Berger knows that in Formula 1 captain's stripes are earned through results.
 But he also rightly thinks about the vile money.
 And if Schumacher gets a fabulous salary, he also wants to dream.
-In the meantime Michael becomes a money machine: on Friday he announces that 100 helmets identical to the one he is using this year will be put on sale.
+In the meantime, Michael becomes a money machine: on Friday, he announces that 100 helmets identical to the one he is using this year will be put on sale.
 All hand-signed.
 The price?
 5.000.000 lire each.
 Not bad, if added to what he already earns.
-He doesn't talk about money, however, Alesi, who is upset about third place.
+However, Alesi does not talk about money, upset about third place.
 The Frenchman says that he was also disadvantaged by a drop in engine power.
 Then he throws another dig at Jean Todt:

-"I always give my best and I will do so until the end of the season.
+"I always give my best, and I’ll do so until the end of the season.
 I hope the team does the same, that they help me as usual.
-Montezemolo doesn't come to every race and unfortunately he doesn't always have his finger on the pulse of the situation".
+Montezemolo doesn't come to every race and unfortunately, he isn’t always in control of the whole situation".

-On Saturday Ferrari will fit the single-seaters with still modified engines, theoretically better than their predecessors.
-But at the same time it will virtually do the rain dance: a downpour would give it the acquired positions, the best of the year.
-During practice there were also moments of fear, in fact, in the first free practice session, Johnny Herbert on the wet track lost control of the Benetton.
+On Saturday, Ferrari will fit the single-seaters with still modified engines, theoretically better than their predecessors.
+But at the same time, it will virtually do the rain dance: a downpour would secure the positions, the best of the year.
+During practice, there were also moments of fear, in fact, in the first free practice session, Johnny Herbert lost control of the Benetton on the wet track.
 After the Source corner, when accelerating, 150-200 km/h, Herbert ends up head-on on the right track protection wall.
 Then, with the car open at the front, he spins three times, grazing the guardrail on the left.
 In 1988, when he was racing in Formula 3000, he had a frightful accident at Brands Hatch, mangling his legs.
 He spent a year in hospital and underwent a long rehabilitation, but still today he is slightly limping.
 Says Johnny Herbert, who, having wrecked his Benetton, did not participate in the first qualifying session: